 Prothrombin time, or PT

-Liver function tests look for enzymes in your blood that mean liver problems.
-They
+Liver function tests look for enzymes in your blood that show how the liver is working.

-also test your liver's ability to make certain substances and look at how well your
+They also test your liver's ability to make certain substances and look at how well

 You may need other tests to look for viral DNA or RNA.
-Testing for other hepatitis
+You may also have testing for

 What do my test results mean?